milic12/Click-n-Book/README.md

 # Click-n-Book

 ## Student project made with .Net core, Html, Css, Js
-### App allows client to choose and book his apartment in Split
+### App allows client to choose and book his apartment, and admin to post his apartment in Split

 ## Quick start